 - Teachers, students, and subject-matter experts may come together on live-streamed video for educational discussions.

-- A virtual visit to a museum or gallery can provide a rich learning experience for students when field trips are not feasible.
+- A virtual visit to a museum, aquarium, or gallery can provide a rich learning experience for students when field trips are not feasible.

 Learning With Endless Possibilities

-Cameras in schools and classrooms offer benefits well beyond safety and security.
-Give students and teachers the opportunity to learn from others, remain connected, and see outside their classroom and inside others.
-Video opens the door to robust learning experiences in step with today’s sophisticated world, without ever leaving the classroom.
+Cameras in schools and classrooms offer benefits well beyond safety and security by allowing students and teachers the opportunity to learn and teach virtually, remain connected, and see outside their classroom and inside others.
+Video technology has opened the door to keep students learning and teachers teaching during the COVID-19 pandemic.